 Non-unique products

-1. Each supplier delivers to closest warehouse only
+Option 1: Each supplier delivers to closest warehouse only

-Used for a scenario in which local suppliers supply non-unique products to local warehouses.
-Closest warehouse (auto-detected) can be overruled by specifying a predefined warehouse in the supplier table.
 This option will neither create inter-warehouse flows nor rescale supply, in order to balance supply with demand, as it gives the user full control over supplier-warehouse flows.

-2. LP optimized supply flows - with auto-sized suppliers
+Option 2: LP optimized supply flows - with auto-sized suppliers

-Used for a scenario in which suppliers supply non-unique products to warehouses.
 This Linear Programming procedure creates supplier-warehouse flows that minimize supplier-warehouse transport costs, while adhering to available supply quantities (and fixed supplier-warehouse assignments**).

 You may give suppliers "infinite" supply, as this LP procedure makes supply match demand exactly.
-It auto-sizes suppliers.

-** If fixed supplier-warehouse assignments make it impossible for supply to reach demand, then these assignments are (partly) ignored.
+It auto-sizes suppliers. ** If fixed supplier-warehouse assignments make it impossible for supply to reach demand, then these assignments are (partly) ignored.
 A supplier will then also supply warehouses other than the one you assigned it to.
 This causes a cost penalty.
 The LP procedure avoids penalties, as long as possible.
 If a penalty was unavoidable, then you will get a message.
 Penalties are excluded from costs outcomes as reported.

 Unique products